 Your child may require medical treatment for cerebral palsy for the rest of his or her life, including expensive therapies, medications, and the need for special equipment and home modifications.

 Our offices in Danbury, Bridgeport, Shelton, and Stamford handle cerebral palsy cases from across the state.
-Call or visit our online contact form to schedule a complimentary consultation with an experienced cerebral palsy lawyer today.
+Call or visit our online contact form to schedule a complimentary consultation with an experienced Connecticut cerebral palsy lawyer today.